Person smiling and looking down at their tablet.

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Rhode Island businesses that have employees, unless they qualify for an exemption.

-Who needs workers’ compensation in Rhode Island?
+Who needs workers’ compensation insurance in Rhode Island?

 Each state has different workers’ compensation laws, and in Rhode Island, workers’ compensation insurance is mandatory for all employers, with a few exceptions.